Pontiac (automobile): 2005–2010

-With the discontinuation of Oldsmobile in 2004, Pontiac went through a complete product revamping through this period.
+While Oldsmobile was discontinued in 2004, Pontiac underwent a complete product revamping.
 The Grand Am was replaced with the mid-size G6 in 2005.
 The Grand Am was produced for the 2005 model year to fill the gap until the new G6 coupe and convertible became available for that model year.
-The Bonneville ended production in 2005 after nearly 50 years of production.
-Although it was not directly replaced, the RWD G8 introduced for the 2008 model year did fill some of the market voids.
-The Solstice concept shown in 2002 was approved for production as a roadster (2006-2009) and, for a few months, a total of 1,266 coupes (2009) were built in Wilmington, DE before the end of Pontiac.
+Production of the Bonneville officially ended in 2005 after nearly fifty years of production.
+Although not directly replaced, the RWD G8 introduced for the 2008 model year filled some market segments.
+The Solstice concept shown in 2002 was approved for production as a roadster (2006-2009), and, for a few months, 1,266 coupes (2009) were built in Wilmington, Delaware, before the end of Pontiac.
 In contrast, over 64,000 Solstice Convertibles were manufactured on that same line.
-The controversial and slow-selling Aztek was finally phased out and replaced by the Torrent, which was identical to the Chevrolet Equinox.
+The controversial Aztek was phased out and replaced by the Torrent, which was identical to the Chevrolet Equinox.